UnderscoreResearch/UnderscoreBackup/README.md

 * Designed from the ground up to manage very large backup sets with multiple TB of data and millions of file in a single repository.

 * Multi-platform support based on Java 11.
+Linux, Windows and OSX are supported platforms, but should run anywhere Java 11 is supported.

-* Low resource requirements, runs efficiently with 256MB of heap memory even if the backup sets have millions of files.
+* Low resource requirements, runs efficiently with 256MB of heap memory even if the backup sets have millions of files and terrabytes of data.

 * Efficient storage of both large and small file with built-in deduplication of data.